 In general, the person using essential oils in the labor room needs to understand the stages of labor as well.
-Some eo's are uterotonic and can be used in the final stages of labor to help support contractions, but you need to do some reading on this.
+Some essential oils are uterotonic and can be used in the final stages of labor to help support contractions, but you need to do some reading on this.

-In general, it should be safe and helpful in any normal delivery to use a little lavender (Lavandula angustifolia) to help ease pain and manage stress.
-Make a massage oil using two drops of lavender in a teaspoon of a gentle carrier oil (such as sweet almond oil) - you can apply this amount about once every two hours.
-It is imperative to insure well before hand when using this - or any other essential oil blend - that your patient is not allergic to any of the ingredients.
+In general, it should be safe and helpful in any normal delivery to use a little Lavender (Lavandula angustifolia) to help ease pain and manage stress.
+Make a massage oil using two drops of lavender in a teaspoon of a gentle carrier oil (such as Sweet Almond Oil) - you can apply this amount about once every two hours.
+It is imperative to ensure before using this - or any other essential oil blend - that your patient is not allergic to any of the ingredients.
 Some people are allergic to nut oils so be careful.
-Also, be aware that lavender and other relaxing oils can make other people in the labor room feel drowsy so don't overdo it.
+Also, be aware that lavender and other relaxing oils can make other people in the labor room feel drowsy, so don't overdo it.

-For delivery systems, it is usually desirable to deliver a specifically chosen eo or blend to each individual patient and so most of the time I like to use a small fan-type diffuser that can be set close to the patient's bed and charged with only one or two drops of eo.
-If you use a larger diffuser - such as a nebulizer - everyone in the vicinity will be getting the eo's and this isn't always desirable.
+For delivery systems, it is usually desirable to deliver a specifically chosen essential oil or blend to each individual patient and so most of the time I like to use a small fan-type diffuser that can be set close to the patient's bed and charged with only one or two drops of essenital oil.
+If you use a larger diffuser - such as a nebulizer - everyone in the vicinity will be getting the essential oils, and this isn't always desirable.

-If you do want to use essential oils in a large diffuser in such a way that everyone on a ward or in a room will be getting the same mix, stick with oils like grapefruit and lemon, which are very gently uplifting but not stimulating and which will not make anyone drowsy.
+If you do want to use essential oils in a large diffuser in such a way that everyone on a ward or in a room will be getting the same mix, stick with oils like Grapefruit and Lemon essential oils, which are very gently uplifting but not stimulating and which will not make anyone drowsy.
 Don't overdo it - the nose gets used to the aromas very quickly and after a few minutes, no one in the room will be able to smell it - but it is still there and still having an effect.